oroinc/documentation/commerce/user_guide/rfq/index.rst

 Prior to starting your work with RFQs, make sure that you have:

-1. **Configured RFQ related workflows** --- activate or deactivate the RFQ :ref:`workflows <doc--workflows--actions--system>` that control the interactions between the front store and the management console.
+1. **Configured RFQ related workflows** --- activate or deactivate the RFQ :ref:`workflows <doc--workflows--actions--system>` that control the interactions between the storefront and the management console.
 These workflows help buyers and sales managers run the process automatically and provide the corresponding status upon this interaction.

    .. image:: /user_guide/img/sales/requests_for_quote/rfq_1.png
       :width: 100%